asisarora04/sweet/README.md

 -	Photo resistor
 -	Piezo buzzer

-There will not be many set-backs as we are quite competent when it comes to electronics.
+There were not many set-backs as we are quite competent when it comes to electronics.
 Team Roles
 Being the part of the team we allotted different roles to each other depending on our capabilities.
 •	Gurasis Singh being a good writer has the responsibility of documentation.